Sichuan: Sichuan brocade

 Sichuan brocade manufactured between the 7th and early 10th century, featuring double bird in floral roundel pattern; collection of Chengdu Museum.

 Commonly known as "Shu brocade" (蜀錦) in Chinese, Sichuan brocade is referred to as the "mother of brocade in China" given its age.
 This technique of embroidery originates in the capital city of Chengdu during the time of the Ancient Kingdom of Shu.
 It enjoyed high popularity throughout the regions along the Silk Road, which stimulated an "exoticization" of the embroidery designs during the 1st millennium, with most of the patterns imported from Sogdia and other parts of Central Asia.

 According to the Book of Sui, in the year 605 AD, the head of the Sichuan ateliers producing silks in the "western style" was a certain He Chou, a name which betrays his Sogdian origins.
 Most of the silk products unearthed in Xinjiang (Chinese Turkestan) and Qinghai (Tuyuhun Kingdom) confirmed to be manufactured in Sichuan.

 Cuisine

-Sichuan is well known for its spicy cuisine and use of Sichuan peppers due to its humid climate.
+Sichuan is known for its spicy cuisine and use of Sichuan peppers due to its humid climate.

-The Sichuanese are proud of their cuisine, known as one of the Four Great Traditions of Chinese cuisine.
-The cuisine here is of "one dish, one shape, hundreds of dishes, hundreds of tastes", as the saying goes, to describe its acclaimed diversity.
-The most prominent traits of Sichuanese cuisine are described by four words: spicy, hot, fresh, and fragrant.
-Sichuan cuisine is popular in the whole nation of China, and so are Sichuan chefs.